progfolio/elpaca/doc/manual.md

 (elpaca-process-queues) ; Process queue: First messaged, Third messaged.
 ```

-&ldquo;Second&rdquo; will be message *before* &ldquo;First&rdquo; and &ldquo;Third&rdquo;.
+&ldquo;Second&rdquo; will be messaged *before* &ldquo;First&rdquo; and &ldquo;Third&rdquo;.
 If a form should be evaluated after a package is installed/activated, put it in that package declaration&rsquo;s *BODY*.
 Declaration *BODY* forms are evaluated synchronously in declared order. e.g.

 ```emacs-lisp
 (elpaca package-a (message "First") (message "Second"))  ; Queue First, Second